snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-60-bee-hummingbird-released.md

 <h2><a name="s3-sink">1.
 The Kinesis S3 Sink</a></h2>

 The Scala Stream Collector writes Thrift events to a Kinesis stream.
-The new Kinesis S3 Sink is a Kinesis app which reads Thrift events and compresses them using [splittable LZO][splittable-lzo].
-The resulting .lzo and .lzo.index files are then written to [S3][s3].
+The new Kinesis S3 Sink is a Kinesis app which reads any records from a stream and compresses them using [splittable LZO][splittable-lzo].
+The resulting compressed files are then written to [S3][s3].
+Each .lzo file has a corresponding .lzo.index file containing the byte offsets for the LZO blocks, meaning that the blocks can be processed in parallel using Hadoop.

+The sink is not limited to serialized Thrift records - it will work equally for any Kinesis record.

 Phil Kallos contributed another new feature: the batch-based pipeline can now read Thrift binary records, so you can use it to process the output of the Kinesis S3 Sink.
 Just set the collector_format field in the EmrEtlRunner's YAML configuration file to "thrift".